 Another major change was the Federal Courts Improvement Act of 1982, which led to the creation of the Federal Circuit Court.
 The court possesses jurisdiction over many different types of cases, such as appeals from patent disputes and appeals from PTO decisions.
 The Federal Circuit Court has expanded the list of the types of materials that are eligible for patents under Title 35.

 Contact an Attorney

 If you need help with the origen of patents, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.